 YoMingo® includes educational content on a wide variety of topics intended to help guide you through pregnancy, labor and birth, postpartum, breastfeeding and newborn care — all in multiple languages!
 Plus, you can make use of fun and helpful tools such as:

-Maternal depression is something that can affect any pregnant person — no matter their age, race, culture or preparedness and excitement for being a parent.
+Perinatal depression is something that can affect any pregnant person — no matter their age, race, culture or preparedness and excitement for being a parent.
 It can happen during pregnancy or postpartum, up through your child's first year.

 Symptoms may include things like:

-You should know that experiencing maternal depression doesn't make you weak, ungrateful or a bad parent.
+You should know that experiencing depression doesn't make you weak, ungrateful or a bad parent.
 It is absolutely not your fault.

 If you’re experiencing any of these symptoms, first talk with your doctor.
 For additional help, visit one of these organizations: